CMG-UA/cardio_zebrafishpipeline/README.md

 # README #

+This pipeline is a copy of the pipeline on bitbucket with additions about how to use this pipelines for human cells. based on the following: https://bitbucket.org/tychoCanterCremers/batch-ge_pipeline/src/master/
 ### What is this repository for? ###

 * Genotyping SNPpanel using MIPS pipeline Nijmegen
 * Input needed: